 But what if you could get this control without paying a subscription fee?

-Google Adwords PPC (pay per click) campaigns also target specific markets within a geographical area.
-They automatically deactivate whenever they hit your predetermined budget and your efforts determine the quality of the leads you receive.
+Google Ads PPC (pay per click) campaigns also target specific markets within a geographical area.
+They automatically deactivate whenever they hit your predetermined budget, and your efforts determine the quality of the leads you receive.
 If you don’t like the results, you can quit anytime or refine your campaigns till they succeed.
-Many HVAC contractors experience a double return on their investment into Adwords PPC.
-During your paid search efforts, you can also spend valuable time working your HVAC SEO through keyword research and engaging content.
+Many HVAC contractors experience a double return on their investment into Google Ads.
+During your paid search efforts, you can also spend valuable time working on your HVAC SEO through keyword research and engaging content.

-Whatever course you ultimately choose to develop your leads, we hope you succeed!
-If you’re hunting for ways to grow your lead development, our team at the HVAC Webmasters would love to help.
+Whatever course you ultimately choose to develop your leads, we hope you succeed.
+If you’re hunting for ways to grow your lead generation, our team at the HVAC Webmasters would love to help.
 We provide HVAC SEO solutions, PPC campaign management and analysis, custom website development, and numerous other services to advance your business.
-Have more questions about buying leads or generating more customers online?
-Call the team at (800) 353-3409 and talk with a friendly industry expert!